| Pramod Jayaprakash

 5. Fifth criteria was one-time use.

 We needed some courage to choose this counter-intuitive option.
 That is, how can a non-refillable spice mill be sustainable?
 Read the facts below.
 You may then agree with us :) First of all, no brands in the market highlight that the mills they sell with spices inside can be reused.
 Reason is that plastic spice mills sold in supermarkets are meant for one-time use only.
 Even if they can be opened and refilled, it is own risk.
 As explained before, mills which are meant for one-time use do not have the milling power to be used for milling again and again.
-In worst case, grinder inside the mills can potentially start grinding itself and the powder can get added to food.
+In worst case, grinder inside the mills can potentially start grinding itself and the plastic powder can get added to food.
 A simple test to understand this scenario is by observing the sound and quality of milling itself.
-If you don't experience that a mill giving the same milling experience in the beginning to the end, it is highly likely that its because the of mill ground to powder little bit little.
+If you don't experience that a mill giving the same milling sound experience in the beginning to the end, it is highly likely that it's because the mill has started to loose it's 'teeth' little bit little.
 Spices Chef didn't want customers to experience plastic particles in food.
 We look at sustainability with responsibility.
 Resuability is not always sustainable as explained here.

 Additionally, if you would like to have reusable high quality mill, we do have such mills in our selection.
 A great choice would be the OrTwo spice mill with 6 different milling choices.
 We also give you a 50g bag of Organic Tellicherry Black pepper free to try with the OrTwo mill.